Manticore Search vs MySQL

 When comparing Manticore Search and MySQL for full-text search capabilities, performance is a crucial factor.
 While both systems offer search functionalities, Manticore Search is specifically optimized for search operations and generally outperforms MySQL in this area.

-than MySQL in the 1 million Hackernews comments benchmark
+than MySQL in a benchmark with 1 million Hackernews comments.

 For more detailed and unbiased performance comparisons across various database systems, we recommend exploring the Independent Database Benchmarks project at db-benchmarks.com.